mulesoft/pdk-custom-policy-examples/agent-policies/a2a-pii-detector-policy/README.md

 # A2A PII Detector Policy Example

-Enables sensitive information detection in the prompts that are sent to and from an Agent.
-Incoming prompt will either be rejected or logged if sensitive information is detected.
+This policy detects sensitive information in prompts sent to and from an agent.
+If sensitive information is found, the prompt can be rejected or logged.

 ## Test the Policy